logo

 1. Affordability

-Rent control laws keep apartment rental prices from skyrocketing to unaffordable levels.
+Rent control laws provide protections to renters that keep apartment rental prices from skyrocketing to unaffordable levels.
+Housing affordability can be extremely important for renters, especially those with lower income.

 2. Predictability

-With rent control laws in place to limit how much property owners can raise rent year to year, renters can count on a stable rent that enables them to budget accordingly.
+With rent control laws in place to limit how much property owners can raise rent year to year, renters can count on a stable rent that enables them to budget accordingly without worrying about fluctuating housing costs.

 3. Less Moving Costs